nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

+### Add Musician Feature
+The user can add a new musician to the storage through the `add` Command.

+Command: `add n/NAME p/PHONE_NUMBER e/EMAIL [t/TAG]…​  [i/INSTRUMENT]…​  [g/GENRE]…​`

+#### Behaviour
+* **Success Scenario:**
+    1. A success message is returned.
+    2. The musician panel immediately reflects the updated musician list with the new musician just added.
+The band panel shows all bands.

+* **Failed Scenario (when musician already exists in storage):**
+    1. An error message is returned.
+    2. In the musician panel, it shows all musicians.
+In the band panel, it shows all bands.

+#### Implementation
+Within the `execute()` method of the command, a check is done to ensure that the model does not currently contain any musician with the same name, phone, or email.
+This is achieved through the use of `Model::hasMusician` and `Model::hasDuplicateInfo` method.

+### Edit Musician Feature
+The user can edit all fields about an existing musician through the `edit` command, referenced by current index in the musician list.

+Command: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [t/TAG]…​  [i/INSTRUMENT]…​  [g/GENRE]…​`

+#### Behaviour
+* **Success Scenario:**
+    1. A success message is returned.
+    2. The musician panel immediately reflects the updated musician list with the edited musician.
+The band panel shows all bands.

+* **Failed Scenario:**
+    1. An error message is returned.
+    2. In the musician panel, it shows all musicians.
+In the band panel, it shows all bands.
+* **Failing condition:** When edited information leads to duplicate name, phone or email with another musician already exists in storage.

+#### Implementation
+Within the `execute()` method of the command, a check is done to ensure that the model does not currently contain any musician with the same name, phone, or email with the edited musician information.
+This is achieved through the use of `Model::isSameMusician` and `Model::hasDuplicateInfo` method.

+#### Design Considerations
+It is important to maintain the unique constraint of name, phone, and email of musicians at all times.
+Hence, `Model::isSameMusician` is called to check that no musicians have the same name as the edited musician, and `Model::hasDuplicateInfo` is called to check the uniqueness of phone and email of the edited musician.

 ### Tagging a Musician Feature

 #### Types of Tags